 As Section 6 will discuss, there are various formal barriers-including the relativization, algebrization, and natural proofs barriers-that explain why certain existing techniques can't be powerful enough to prove $P \neq NP$ .
-These barriers can be interpreted as proofs that $P \neq NP$ is unprovable from certain sets of axioms: namely, axioms that capture the power of the techniques in question (relativizing, algebrizing, or naturalizing techniques) [29, 119, 202].
-In all these cases, however, the axiom sets are known not to capture all techniques in complexity theory: there are existing results that go beyond them.
-Thus, these barriers indicate gaps in our current techniques, rather than in the foundations of mathematics.
+These barriers can be interpreted as proofs that $P \neq NP$ is unprovable from certain systems of axioms: namely, axioms that capture the power of the techniques in question (relativizing, algebrizing, or naturalizing techniques) [30, 134, 223].
+In all these cases,